gyulanemeth/bluefox.email/docs/projects/settings.md

-## Delivery Modes
+## Sending Setup

-Delivery modes determine how emails are sent from your project.
+The **Sending Setup** section is where you choose how emails are sent from your project.
 So the default for every new project is **sandbox mode**.
 In this mode, you can start sending emails immediately but with some limitations.
 When you're ready for unrestricted sending, you can request to move your project to **production mode**.
 If you prefer to bring your own AWS SES account, you can do that too.

 For more details, see our [Delivery Modes documentation](/docs/projects/delivery-modes).